Justus Esiri: Death and legacy

-Esiri died in hospital in Lagos on 19 February 2013 from complications of diabetes.
+Esiri died in an hospital in Lagos on 19 February 2013 from complications of diabetes.
 A tribute night, organized by the Actors Guild of Nigeria, was held at the National Stadium on 8 April 2013.
 Mass was at St. Jude Catholic Church in Mafoluku, Lagos, on 9 April 2013, and a Service of Songs was conducted in Warri the following day.
 His body was then taken to its final resting place in his hometown of Abraka.
 Several government officials and entertainment personalities were present at his funeral.